This blog is about economics. But it’s written for people who “don’t do economics”.

-Have you ever wondered why Home Economics focuses so little on individual finance and economics?
+But, have you ever wondered why Home Economics focuses so little on individual finance when it uses the word ‘economics’ in its title?

 Why was it only ever taught as a school cooking class where you made a soggy apple pie – without the pie base – that even the dog didn’t want to eat?!